josh-project/josh/README.md

 ### Caching proxy

-Even without using the more advanced features like partial cloning or workspace, `josh-proxy` can act as a cache to reduce traffic between locations or keep your CI from doing lots of requests to the main git host.
+Even without using the more advanced features like partial cloning or workspaces, `josh-proxy` can act as a cache to reduce traffic between locations or keep your CI from performing many requests to the main git host.